 Best Puppy Food

 For the majority of dog breeds, you should feed your them puppy dog food until they reach the ages of 10 to 12 months.
-However, larger breeds can span into 12 to 16 months but you should check with your vet when you they have their injections.
+However, larger breeds can span into 12 to 16 months but you should check with your vet when they have their injections.

 Dog food for puppies is tailored to their needs as a puppy and you should not be feeding them adult food until they are ready.
-Puppy dog food contains higher quantities of calcium, iron, phosphorous, magnesium and zinc than adult dog food, which helps their development at such a young age.
+Puppy dog food contains higher quantities of calcium, iron, phosphorous, magnesium, and zinc than adult dog food, which helps their development at such a young age.

-You should always avoid switching a puppies diet and stick to one, which is why its important to get the correct food to begin with.
+You should always avoid switching a puppies diet and stick to one, which is why it’s important to get the correct food to begin with.
 Below is a list of the best dog food for puppies to help with their development into an adult dog.

 Hill’s Science Diet Large Breed

 Dog food for large breed puppies should contain higher levels of calcium compared with smaller breeds.
-Hill’s Science have done exactly this and this helps bone growth for the larger dog.
+Hill’s Science has done exactly this and this helps bone growth for the larger dog.
 The puppy dog food even includes high levels of glucosamine and chondroitin for strong muscles and joints.

 For large breed puppies, you can feed them the Hill’s Science formula until the age of one, where they should be over the weight of 55 LBS.
-It is a dry dog food, which is a mix of chicken or lamb meal and oats that puppies love to eat.
+It is dry dog food, which is a mix of chicken or lamb meal and oats that puppies love to eat.

 Benefits of using the Hill’s Science formula for your puppies dog food include: